Community Infrastructure Levy

 - Financial support for a police base at Goosnargh Village Hall - project could not be completed due to changes to policing priorities

-- Solar Powered Speed Indicator signs - locations approved waiting for LCC to install
+- Solar Powered Speed Indicator signs - project completed

 - Dog / litter bins - one installed at Green Nook another has been installed at Halfpenny Lane

 - Defibrillator device at Goosnargh Village Hall - device has been donated to the Village Hall

 - Improvements / publicity of public rights of way - ongoing repairs being carried out prior to new leaflets being issued

 - Additional surround for the war memorial on Beacon Drive - work completed